-The concept behind the phrase “back taxes” is a fairly straightforward one: back taxes are comprised of taxes owed during a particular tax year that aren’t paid during that year.
-In other words, if a taxpayer can’t pay all of their taxes for a year, they are said to owe back taxes.
+The concept behind the phrase “back taxes" is fairly straightforward.
+Back taxes are taxes owed during a particular tax year that aren't paid by the tax due date.
+In other words, if a taxpayer can't pay all of their taxes for a year, they will owe back taxes.

 IRS Can Go Back 10 Years

 In general, the IRS has 10 years to collect back taxes.
-After that time, the statute of limitations prevents any further collection action.
+After that time, the statute of limitations limits further collection action.
 The time limit starts to run from the time the tax was originally assessed.

-For example, taxes from the year 2011 were probably assessed sometime around April 15, 2012 (depending on when the taxpayer filed the return).
-Thus, a person who owes back taxes from 2011 is subject to collection actions by the IRS until roughly April 15, 2022.
+For example, taxes from the year 2012 are generally assessed by about April 15, 2013 (depending on when the taxpayer filed the return).
+A taxpayer who owes back taxes from 2012 is generally subject to IRS collection actions until about April 15, 2023.

-During that 10-year period, the IRS has many tools at its disposal to collect back taxes.
+During the 10-year period, the IRS has many tools to collect back taxes.
 This generally begins with notices of deficiency, followed by a notice of intent to levy.
-If the IRS issues a tax lien, the IRS can garnish a taxpayer’s wages to recover the unpaid taxes.
+If the IRS issues a tax lien, the IRS can garnish a taxpayer's wages to recover the unpaid taxes.
 The IRS will also impose monthly penalties for failing to pay the taxes as an incentive to pay the back taxes sooner rather than later.

-In addition, the IRS also made it easier to use an installment agreement to lessen the burden of back taxes.
-An installment agreement allows a taxpayer to pay their back taxes in small, manageable chunks, thus spreading the financial impact of repayment over a longer period of time.
+The IRS has also simplified access to installment agreements, to lessen the burden of back taxes.
+An installment agreement allows a taxpayer to pay their back taxes in small, manageable payments, which spreads out the financial impact of repayment over time.

-Fresh Start also enlarged and enhanced the IRS’ Offer in Compromise (OIC) program.
-An Offer in Compromise is an agreement between a taxpayer and the IRS to settle the taxpayer’s debt for less than what is actually owed to the IRS.
-The Fresh Start program gave the IRS more flexibility in performing the financial assessments necessary to determine whether a taxpayer should receive on OIC or not, made on a case-by-case basis.
+The IRS also has an Offer in Compromise (OIC) program.
+An Offer in Compromise is an agreement between a taxpayer and the IRS to settle the taxpayer's debt for less than what is owed to the IRS.
+The IRS has flexibility in performing the financial assessments necessary to determine whether a taxpayer should receive on OIC or not, made on a case-by-case basis.